 We will use Horizon Academy’s current assessment tools that have been tested during the last 4 years at the weekend school.

 How many sessions/week of Arabic/Islamic studies?

-The number of hours of instructional hours will vary by levels and will average about 8 blocks per week of classroom instruction together with many opportunities for emphasising these concepts during other subjects such as social studies, physical education, and Leader in Me.
-Recognising that the number of hours assigned for non-Alberta Education is limited, Horizon will be creating opportunities for more rigorous education in Arabic and Quran memorization as part of our after-school/weekend programs.
+The number of hours of instructional hours will vary by levels and will average about 8 blocks per week of classroom instruction together with many opportunities for emphasizing these concepts during other subjects such as social studies, physical education, and Leader in Me.
+Recognizing that the number of hours assigned for non-Alberta Education is limited, Horizon will be creating opportunities for more rigorous education in Arabic and Quran memorization as part of our after-school/weekend programs.

 Are the Islamic studies mandatory for all kids?

 Parents who choose to opt out of Islamic Studies can do so and their children will be assigned other learning opportunities of language or leadership training.